 The North American classifications for hazardous locations as related to flammable gases and vapours:

-Gases or vapors are usually present and/or may be present at any time in sufficient concentrations for an explosion hazard.
+- Division 1: Gases or vapours are usually present and/or may be present at any time in sufficient concentrations for an explosion hazard.

-Gases or vapors are not normally present and are present only in the event of a leak in some kind of containment vessel or piping, again in potentially hazardous concentrations.
+- Division 2 Gases or vapours are not normally present and are present only in the event of a leak in some kind of containment vessel or piping, again in potentially hazardous concentrations.

-Atmospheres containing hydrogen or gases or vapors of equivalent hazard.
+- Group B Atmospheres containing hydrogen or gases or vapours of equivalent hazard.

 - Group C Atmospheres containing ethyl-ether vapors, ethylene, or cyclo-propane.

 - Group D Atmospheres containing gasoline, hexane, naptha, benzene, butane, propane, alcohol, acetone, benzol, lacquer solvent vapors, or natural gas (methane).

 Still have questions?

 Our team at Levitt-Safety can help you understand whether your product is intrinsically safe or explosion-proof.